stanleyhspark/leimao.github.io/_posts/articles/2017-05-09-Reinforcement-Learning-Agent-Library.md

 ### Sarsa

 The basic concept of Sarsa is almost the same to the critic value network I mentioned above, except for the sampling of action.
-Sarsa Actor-Critic Policy Gradient uses softmax to sample action, Sarsa here use $/epsilon$-greedy to sample action.
+Sarsa Actor-Critic Policy Gradient uses softmax to sample action, Sarsa here use $\epsilon$-greedy to sample action.

 The [Sutton Book draft](http://incompleteideas.net/sutton/book/the-book-2nd.html) provided the pseudocode for one-step episodic Sarsa method (see below).